We find the cheapest bus & train tickets, so you can wander for less.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-Because many passengers travel from Munich to Frankfurt at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+Sunday tends to be the busiest day for buses, as many passengers take the bus to Frankfurt at the end of the week.
+If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.

 Boasting a quaint beauty that has withstood the test of time, Munich is a vibrant city where the old meets the new.
 One of the most noticeable events in the city is Oktoberfest.
 The festival is the largest beer festival in the world, and it is here that you can enjoy a huge variety of beers, as well as local specialties and themed entertainment.
 For those who want to learn more about the city’s architectural history, consider visiting the Church of Our Lady, which features two unique dome-topped towers, forming an eye-catching part of Munich’s skyline.
 If you simply wish to enjoy a stroll around town, the English Garden, with its signature Chinesischen Turm, will offer the reprieve you need.